FailAcademy/learning/adp-vancouver/_slides/week-07/03-intro-to-bdd.md

 - A good metaphor is the pedals and wheel of a car.
 Through that interface we're able to control the complex machinery of the car.

 ---
-class: middle

-## Interface discovery
+# Interface Discovery

-When we start our implementation by writing tests, we get to iterate on its __interface__ before having to care about its __implementation__.
+When we start our implementation by writing tests, we get to iterate on its **interface** before having to care about its **implementation**.

 This is considerably more flexible than iterating on an interface while writing the actual code.

 ---
-class: middle
+class: center, middle

-## Now, let's implement!
+### Now, let's implement!

-The trick is to write the least possible code to allow the tests to pass
+The trick is to write the smallest amount of code possible to allow the tests to pass.

 ???